mozilla-l10n/localizer-documentation/misc/l10n_testing.md

-# Intro
+# Testing localization of Mozilla projects

 Mozilla encourages a three-stage review process:
 1. Linguistic review in Pontoon by community.
 2. Technical review by l10n-drivers.
 3. In-context localization testing by community and users.

-Other docs will cover how the Mozilla approach to the first two stages of the review process.
-This doc covers what to look for when performing in-context localization testing for a Mozilla product or Web project.
+Other documents will cover how the Mozilla approach to the first two stages of the review process.
+This document covers what to look for when performing in-context localization testing for a Mozilla product or Web project.

-## L10n testing process
+## Localization testing process

 Each Mozilla project has its own process for taking your translations and making them available for you to test.
 Generally speaking, the process moves like this:
 1. You submit a translation through Pontoon or directly to version control (Mercurial, GitHub).